open-rmf/rmf_demos/README.md

 <img src="media/office_rviz.png" width="800px"/>

+There will be a 180 degree angle offset, which can be fixed by further parameterizing the demo map.

-The fake robot in the launched fake fleet, can also be seen moving diagonally away from the center of the map, indicated by a small marker.
+The fake robot in the launched fake fleet, can also be seen moving diagonally away from the center of the map, indicated by a small purple marker.

-## Shut Down
+In order to shut it down, use `Ctrl+C` on the terminal that launched the system via `ros2 launch ...`.